awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-custom-templates-step3.md

 Select your lambdas from the **Lambda functions** section that comes after the code editor for your custom HTML in the Ground Truth console\.

-If you need an example, there is an end\-to\-end demo, including Python code for the Lambdas, in the "[Demo Template: Bounding Box](sms-custom-templates-step2-demo1.md)" document\.
+If you need an example, there is an end\-to\-end demo, including Python code for the Lambdas, in the "[Demo Template: Annotation of Images with `crowd-bounding-box`](sms-custom-templates-step2-demo1.md)" document\.

 ## Pre\-labeling task Lambda<a name="sms-custom-templates-step3-prelambda"></a>